acepela5/Giftastic/README.md

 ## Overview
 ---
-In the GIFtastic website, I use JQuery and an API key to pull gifs from Giphy.com.
+In this GIFtastic website, JQuery and an API key are used to pull gifs from Giphy.com.
+Simply click on one of the search buttons to show the first ten gifs using that word.
+You can also create your own button by adding a word in the text box and creating the button.
+Click once on a gif to animate it and the second click will pause it.

 ## Built With
 ---